 27. This is why the ICC must vigorously oppose any abandonment of the programmatic framework which can only lead to immediatism in political analysis.
 It must resolutely fight:

-against all tendencies of superficiality, which take the form of a routinist spirit or of intellectual laziness;
+- against all tendencies towards superficiality, which take the form of a routinist spirit or of intellectual laziness;

 28. In order to preserve our theoretical and organisational acquisitions, we have to liquidate the vestiges of dilettantism, that infantile form of individualism:

 - working in a piecemeal manner, without method, and in the short term;

 - individual work, expression of the dilettantism of the artisan;

 - political irresponsibility in the constitution of premature or artificial tendencies;